Here are four considerations should there be an interest rate change:

 Locking in a fixed rate loan

-In a rising rate environment, some borrowers prefer to lock in a fixed rate for a period of one to five years.
-This protects them against paying any future interest rate increases for the fixed period, and provides certainty that their repayments will remain the same.
+In a fluctuating rate environment, some borrowers prefer to lock in a fixed rate for a period of one to five years.
+This protects them against paying any future interest rate increases for the fixed, and period and provides certainty that their repayments will remain the same.

 Opting for a variable rate loan

-Variable rate loans can change at any time, usually when changes to the official cash rate rate are announced by the Reserve Bank of Australia (RBA).
+Variable rate loans can change at any time, usually in response to a change to the official cash rate by the Reserve Bank of Australia (RBA).
+Many commentators are predicting that the RBA will lower the official cash rate in February 2025, however any changes to the cash rate will be reflected on the RBA website.

-These types of loans are flexible, and depending on the conditions of the loan, they allow you to do things like:
+Variable rate loans are flexible, and depending on the conditions of the loan, may allow you to do things like:

 - Make unlimited extra repayments, to help you pay your home off as quickly as possible.